Bruno21511/paper-voice-biomarkers-mfbm/README.md

 The analysis identified two frequency bands as the most discriminative across all three classification tasks:

-- **Band 3 (147–231 Hz):** tipically captures the fundamental frequency or its first harmonic
+- **Band 3 (108–275 Hz):** tipically captures the fundamental frequency and/or its first harmonic
-- **Band 8 (663–799 Hz):** corresponds to the first formant of the sustained vowel /a/
+- **Band 8 (603–872 Hz):** corresponds to the first formant of the sustained vowel /a/

-Notably, the standard deviation of Band 3 alone proved sufficient to discriminate between all class pairs, suggesting that **vocal instability in the 147–231 Hz range is a consistent marker of laryngeal pathology**, regardless of its origin (physiological or neuromuscular).
+Notably, the standard deviation of Band 3 alone proved sufficient to discriminate between all class pairs, suggesting that **vocal instability in the 108–275 Hz range is a consistent marker of laryngeal pathology**, regardless of its origin (physiological or neuromuscular).

 ---